Worksheet: Comparing Spectroscopic Methods

 - DIt uses the least expensive analytical equipment available.

 Which of the following is true for ultraviolet spectroscopy?

-- AWe can see the fragments that give us broad peaks or humps in the spectrum and this tells us what kinds of bonds are involved.
+- AWe can see the broad peaks in the spectrum given by ionized fragments, and this tells us what kinds of bonds are involved.

 - BIt is most sensitive to carbonyl bonds and less sensitive to aromatic and conjugated double bonds.

 - DDouble bonds, aromatic rings, and conjugated unsaturation can be detected.

 - CThe total number of atoms and what kind of them is in the molecule.

 - DWhat kinds of functional groups like amides, ethers, and alkene double bonds are present in the molecule.

 - CThe types of functional groups like amides, ethers, and alkene double bonds in the molecule

 - DThe exact kind and number of each functional group in the analyte